 Relations between South and North Korea can be tense.
-North Korea has conducted nuclear and ballistic missile tests with increased frequency, leading to further tensions.
-Over the course of 2017 there were multiple missile tests by North Korea and a nuclear test.
+North Korea has conducted several nuclear tests and regular ballistic missile tests, leading to further tensions.
 Future tests cannot be ruled out.
-In the past, heightened tensions haven’t affected daily life.
+In the past, heightened tensions haven’t affected daily life .

 There have been occasional exchanges of live fire between North and South Korean border forces.
-These incidents are most likely to occur in areas along the Demilitarised Zone and the north-western islands (including Yeonpyeong-do, Daecheong-do and Baengnyeong-do) and surrounding waters.
+These incidents occurred in areas along the Demilitarised Zone and the north-western islands (including Yeonpyeong-do, Daecheong-do and Baengnyeong-do) and surrounding waters.
 In November 2010, the North Korean military shelled the north-western island of Yeonpyeong-do, resulting in loss of life.
 Tensions in the Demilitarised Zone have deescalated since the Panmunjom Declaration was signed in April 2017.
 However, further provocations or reactions cannot be ruled out.

 Tensions on the Korean Peninsula could escalate with little warning and New Zealanders are advised to monitor the media to stay informed of any developments and follow any instructions issued by the local authorities.
 Remain vigilant and take official warnings seriously.

 Public protests and demonstrations take place regularly, particularly in central Seoul and can cause disruptions to traffic and public transport.
 We advise New Zealanders in South Korea to avoid protests, demonstrations and rallies as even those intended to be peaceful have the potential to turn violent with little warning.
 We recommend you monitor the media to keep up to date with local events and follow instructions issued by the local authorities.

 General travel advice